 On television, networks looped footage of the collapsing Twin Towers until public outcry demanded greater sensitivity to trauma.
 People of color, especially Muslim Americans, began to file a rising number of complaints of racially and religiously motivated discrimination, abuse and attacks.
 That day’s legacy lives on in U.S. foreign and domestic policy, and it has shaped generations of people, how they see the world and themselves.

 Below is a short list illustrating how much the world has — and has not — changed since 9/11.

 Life in Afghanistan

 Crude oil prices surged after the Sept.
-11 terrorist attacks in the United States, and still haven’t recovered.
-In 2001, a barrel of crude oil cost $21.84 per barrel.
+11 terrorist attacks in the United States.
+Prices have dropped back down, in part thanks to fracking, but are still more than twice as costly as in 2001, when crude oil cost around $22 per barrel.
 A decade later, that price quadrupled to $95.73 — the highest on record since 1860.
-By 2017, the price had tapered to $48.05 per barrel, more than double what it had been before the attacks.
-Crude stands at $69.91 per barrel as of September 11, 2018.
+As of September 2019, crude is hovering around $57 per barrel.

 Changes to air travel and safety

 The days after Sept.
 11 saw the rise of enhanced aviation security.
 To deliver on that demand, the Transportation Security Administration formed in November 2001, eventually receiving its first full-year budget of $4.8 billion in 2003 — an amount that grew to nearly $7.8 billion by fiscal year 2020.

 That agency transformed the way Americans flew.
 Only 5 percent of checked bags were screened before 9/11, whereas all are screened for dangerous materials today.
 While air travel has seen growth since 9/11 overall, the industry suffered immediately after the attacks.
 In 2002, one out of six Americans said they reduced air travel following 9/11.